 One of the reasons for the influx of people to Ossett is the excellent performance of Ossett School and Sixth Form College, a specialist Technology and Sports College, which has some of the best academic results in the area.
 Ossett School was created in September 1969 when Ossett Grammar School, which was originally founded in 1735, became a comprehensive.

-Ossett has strong sporting traditions with two semi-professional football clubs (Ossett Town and Ossett Albion), Ossett Cricket and Athletics Club, Ossett Rugby Union Club, Ossett Trinity Rugby League Club, Ossett Sports Badminton Club, Low Laithes Golf Club, a Martial Arts Academy and a Pool & Snooker Club.
-There was an Ossett Football Club in the 1890s, they played in the original West Yorkshire League, but the oldest current football club in Ossett is Ossett Common Rovers, formed in 1910 and currently playing in the modern West Yorkshire League.
-Other football clubs in Ossett include Ossett Wanderers, Ossett United and Ossett Panthers.
-Little Bull FC, Ossett Two Brewers and AFC Two Brewers play in the Wakefield & District League.
+Ossett has strong sporting traditions with a semi-professional football club Ossett United, Ossett Cricket and Athletics Club, Ossett Rugby Union Club, Ossett Trinity Rugby League Club, Ossett Sports Badminton Club, Low Laithes Golf Club, a Martial Arts Academy and a Pool & Snooker Club.
+There was an Ossett Football Club in the 1890s, they played in the original West Yorkshire League.

 A thriving market town, Ossett holds a market on Tuesdays and Fridays.
-There is a Community Centre that hosts local hobby groups, a first-class Public Library and one very crowded central Post Office following the mindless closure of Ossett's sub-Post Offices in the outlying districts.
+There is a Community Centre that hosts local hobby groups, a new Public Library coming soon in the Town Hall and one very crowded central Post Office following the mindless closure of Ossett's sub-Post Offices in the outlying districts.
 The Gawthorpe Maypole Feast and Procession has been held each May since 1874.

 Under the Local Government Act of 1972, Ossett lost its Borough status in 1974 and became an unparished area in the Metropolitan Borough of Wakefield.